Igigog/anomaly-modding-book/src/main-folders-and-files/file-formats/audio-visual/ogg.md

 ## About

-The sound format used by the game engine
+Sound format used by the game engine

 ## Technical information